gtopcu/aws-templates/README.md

 - Use the latest Lambda PowerTools as a layer
 - Can filter messages(no charge)
 - FunctionURLs are new, supports IAM or no auth
-- SnapStart -> Java(available in Java 11/17) Spring Boot over 10sec init, lowers to <1 sec. beforeCheckpoint/afterRestore hooks
+- SnapStart -> Python, .Net, Java 11/17 Spring Boot over 10sec lowers to <1 sec. beforeCheckpoint/afterRestore hooks
 - For polling errors(SQS) -> refer to SQS notes, for streaming errors(Kinesis/DynamoDB Streams) -> refer to Kinesis notes

 API GW: